-Installment buying allows people to pay for costly expenses they can’t afford at the moment.
+Installment buying/installment loans allow people to pay for costly expenses they can’t afford at the moment.
 Wondering whether these types of purchases are the right option for you?
 Keep reading to learn more about installment buying and your installment buying plan options.

 What Should I Know About Installment Buying?

 An easy-to-understand installment buying definition is: a financing option available to borrowers that want to make larger purchases.

 A creditor provides upfront money through a loan which the borrower repays in scheduled installment payments.
 The monthly payment amounts consist of the principal balance and interest fees.
 The borrower may have to provide a down payment depending on the installment plan.

 There are classic installment buying options such as personal loans whose balances grew 19% to $519.5 billion as of Q3 2022.1

 And there are also newer options like Buy Now Pay Later or (BNPL) which despite their age have gained an enormous amount of popularity and are predicted to continue growing.
 A new study from Juniper Research has predicted that the number of BNPL users will surpass 900 million globally by 2027; increasing from 360 million in 2022 .2

 There are many installment payment plans/ installment credit and buying options to choose from.
 The best one for you depends on the type of installment purchase you are trying to make and what your budget will look like.

 Keep in mind that repayment terms depend on the installment purchase you make and the creditor.